rbleattler/mdop-docs/mdop/mbam-v25/planning-for-mbam-25-group-policy-requirements.md

 <tr class="odd">
 <td align="left"><p>Configure pre-boot recovery message and URL</p></td>
 <td align="left"><p>Suggested configuration: <strong>Not Configured</strong></p>
 <p>Enable this policy setting to configure a custom recovery message or to specify a URL that is then displayed on the pre-boot BitLocker recovery screen when the OS drive is locked.
-This setting is only available on client computers running Windows 10.</p>
+This setting is only available on client computers running Windows 11 and Windows 10.</p>
 <p>When this policy is enabled, you can select one of these options for the pre-boot recovery message:</p>
 <ul>
 <li><p><strong>Use custom recovery message</strong>: Select this option to include a custom message in the pre-boot BitLocker recovery screen.
 In the <strong>Custom recovery message option</strong> box, type the message that you want displayed.
 If you also want to specify a recovery URL, include it as part of your custom recovery message.</p></li>